vlang/v/CONTRIBUTING.md

 The rest of the directories are vlib modules: `builtin/` (strings, arrays, maps), `time/`, `os/`, etc. Their documentation is pretty clear.

-## Example Workflow for Contributing
+## Example Workflow for Contributing.
 ##### (provided by [@spytheman](https://github.com/spytheman))

 (If you don't already have a Github account, please create one.
 Your Github username will be referred to later as 'YOUR_GITHUB_USERNAME'.
 Change it accordingly in the steps below.)